Spice up Your Belize Vacation

 The plane follows the reef line south to historic St. George’s Caye, then heads east to Half Moon Caye and Lighthouse Reef Atoll onto the Blue Hole.
-You will make a few passes of this natural wonder, and return with a great view of Northern Two Caye and north Ambergris Caye near Rocky Point, where the reef gets really close to the island.
+You will make a few passes of this natural wonder, and return with a great view of Northern Two Cayes and north Ambergris Caye near Rocky Point, where the reef gets really close to the island.
 From there, the plane takes you along the Barrier Reef to San Pedro Town.
 On this journey, you also will have the opportunity to see Turneffe Atoll, the Booby Bird Sanctuary, shipwrecks, Manatees, and other animals.

 Pricing for Blue Hole Tour

 2 passengers – 3 seater plane $1,059.53 Belize Dollars + $5.00 riders fee per person

 4 passengers – 6 seater plane $1,816.88 Belize Dollars + $5.00 riders fee per person

 6 passengers – 13 seater plane $4,528.13 Belize Dollars + $5.00 riders fee per person

 Please note Tropic Air Tours pricing above is based on current March 2016 rates and can be subject to change.

 Not only did Gabe spice up his Belize Vacation, Gabriel also spiced up his romance.
 Below is his review on the tour and a magic moment.